Polarization and multiscale structural balance in signed networks: Introduction

 \subsection{Notation}

-Here we consider weighted graphs $G = (V, E, \omega)$ with $|V|$ vertices and $|E|$ edges and no self-loops or multilinks, where $V, E$ are vertex and edge sets respectively, and $\omega: E \to \mathbb{R}$ is a function assigning weights to edges.
+Here we consider weighted graphs $G = (V, E, \omega)$ with $n = |V|$ vertices and $m = |E|$ edges and no self-loops or multilinks, where $V$ and $E \subseteq V \times V$ are vertex and edge sets respectively, and $\omega: E \to \mathbb{R}$ is a function assigning weights to edges.
 The weights can be negative, so the above definition captures all (un)signed, (un)weighted and (un)directed graphs.
-An unsigned graph induced by an arbitrary graph $G$ will be denoted by $|G| = (V, E, |\omega|)$.